barricklab/breseq/src/doc/installation.rst

 Now, compile and install |Bowtie2| from source code and use the :ref:`installing-source-code-package` instructions to install |breseq|.

-If the configure or make steps in either install fail, try to diagnose what dependencies are missing from the warnings and install further packages as necessary.
+If the configure or make steps in either install fail, try to diagnose which dependencies are missing from the warnings and install further packages as necessary.

 Troubleshooting installation
 +++++++++++++++++++++++++++++++++